UNDERWATER SOUND PROPAGATION

 If a bathy has been taken, the sound speed C as a function of temperature and depth is known and the angles through which sound rays will bend as they pass through different depths can be calculated and the ray paths plotted.

-Fig 6 shows some ray paths which may occur for the bathy in Fig 1 (sound speed profile of Fig 2).
+Fig 4 shows some ray paths which may occur for the bathy in Fig 1.

-For a sound source located in the surface duct there is a ray which just becomes horizontal at the bottom of the mixed layer.
-This ray and all smaller angle rays are trapped in the duct as they don't cross into the negative thermocline.
+For a sound source located in the isothermal layer near the surface, the sound speed will increase with depth hence there a ray starting downwards will be bent back toward the surface.
+There will be a ray launch angle which just becomes horizontal at the bottom of the mixed layer.
+This ray and all smaller angle rays are trapped in the isothermal layer as they don't cross into the negative thermocline.
+The isothermal layer forms a sonar duct for these rays.

 The same ray angle applies for rays that start in an upwards direction as these are merely reflected at the sea surface and then pass through the source depth at 2° declination.
 Hence rays that leave the sonar within 2° of horizontal are trapped within the duct (see Fig 6).

-Water temperature deep in the oceans is very nearly constant and in such regions the sound speed is dominated by its dependence on depth, sound speed increasing with increasing depth.
+Water temperature deep in the oceans is very nearly constant and in such regions the sound speed is dominated by its dependence on the water pressure which increases with depth.
 Rays which escape the duct are initially refracted downward toward the colder water which has a lower sound speed.
-Depending on the depth of water the sound may hit the sea floor and be reflected back up, but if the water is sufficiently deep, the sound penetrates to depths where the sound speed increases due to increasing depth.
+Depending on the depth of water the sound may hit the sea floor and be reflected back up, but if the water is sufficiently deep, the sound penetrates to depths where the sound speed has increased significantly.
 The rays begin to bend back toward the slower sound speed at shallower depths without hitting the bottom.

 For this REFRACTED transmission mode to occur, the deep water sound speed must at least equal the sound speed at the source.
 The sound rays starting horizontal near the surface will become horizontal again at this depth and then bend upward toward the slower sound speed layers above.
 Rays starting out at steeper angles require deeper water with even higher sound speeds to become horizontal and then turn back toward the surface.